Updated in Feb 2020

 - Medical services available: Upper GI bleed, Gastro/limited Hepatology, Haematology, Geriatrics, Neurology & Epilepsy nurse, Cardiology (non-interventional), Endocrine & Diabetes nurse, Rheumatology, Microbiology/limited ID and HIV (local HIV nurses available daily), Acute Oncology nurse, Palliative Care nurse.

-GIM experience has been rated “excellent” here.
+GIM experience has been rated “excellent” by trainees here.

 - Simulation facilities (which can be accessed by you)